Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Introduction

-Motivated by the fact that the high-resolution ODEs provide more accurate characterizations than low-resolution ones, we analyze the corresponding high-resolution ODEs for HB and NAG in training an over-parameterized ReLU neural network.
-Our result shows NAG converges faster than HB.
-In addition, compared to existing works on high-resolution ODEs~\cite{Shi2021}, our result provides tighter upper bounds of the convergence rate for both HB and NAG.
-Specifically, our contributions can be summarized as follows: \begin{enumerate} \item Firstly, we derive the residual dynamics of HB and NAG by applying high-resolution ODEs and neural tangent kernel~(NTK) theory, which transfers the original non-convex weight dynamics to a strongly convex residual dynamics. \item Secondly, we establish the convergence rate by analyzing the residual dynamics with the Laypunov function.
-Compared to existing works, our result provides sharp characterizations of the convergence rate of HB and NAG with tighter upper bounds.
-Furthermore, our result theoretically shows that NAG converges faster than HB, which is mainly caused by the extra gradient correction term of NAG. \item Finally, we compare the convergence speed between HB and NAG with different settings of hyper-parameters on three benchmark datasets.
-The empirical result validates our theoretical findings. \end{enumerate}
+Motivated by the fact that the high-resolution ODEs provide more accurate characterizations than low-resolution ODEs, we study the training dynamics of momentum methods from a high-resolution perspective and establish an explicit convergence difference between HB and NAG in training neural networks.
+For the architecture of the neural network, we focus on an over-parameterized two-layer neural network with ReLU activation, which is extensively studied in prior works~\cite{Du2019,wang2020provable,liu2022provable}.
+Our contributions are summarized as follows: \begin{itemize} \item Firstly, we derive the residual dynamics of HB and NAG by applying high-resolution ODEs and neural tangent kernel~(NTK) theory, which reveals that the original non-convex weight dynamics corresponds to a strongly convex residual dynamics under over-parameterized assumption. \item Secondly, with the Lyapunov-based approach, we investigate the residual dynamics via a sharper Young's inequality instead of Cauchy-Schwarz inequality.
+Compared to existing works, we improve the convergence rates of HB and NAG with tighter upper bounds.
+Besides, our result provides the first theoretical guarantee for the acceleration of NAG over HB, which is mainly caused by the extra gradient correction term of NAG. \item Finally, we validate the findings through a convergence comparison between HB and NAG under different settings of hyper-parameters on three benchmark datasets.
+The maximum distance between the training iterate and its initial value is also tested to support our theory. \end{itemize}